CopOnTheRun/btrview/README.md

 ## Installation:

+Btrview relies on the following dependencies:
+* python 3.11 or greater
+* btrfs-progs
+* python-treelib
+* python-rich

 If you have pip installed you can grab btrview from the python package index with `pip install btrview`.
-Installing via pip will add the `btrview` command to your path allowing you to run the command from anywhere on the system.
+Using pip to install btrview will also install the required python dependencies.
+In addition installing via pip will add the `btrview` command to your path allowing you to run the command from anywhere on the system.

 If you don't feel like installing via pip you can download it via `git clone https://github.com/CopOnTheRun/btrview` then `cd btrview`.
 From within the btrview directory you can run the script with `python -m btrview`.
-Note that if you clone the repository you'll need to make sure you have [`treelib`](https://treelib.readthedocs.io/en/latest/) installed on your system.
+Note that if you clone the repository you'll need to make sure you have all the dependencies installed already.

 ## Some Qs and As: